 Approved by the State Board of Nursing in 1973, EMU's Bachelor of Science in Nursing (BSN) program has had continuous professional accreditation since 1978.
 The BSN and MSN programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE).

-Accreditation ensures that a nursing baccalaureate or master's program:
+Accreditation ensures that a nursing program:

 - Gives faculty and students a role in shaping the program's mission and goals.

 - Operates in the interest of the community, and according to professional nursing standards.

 - Fosters student success through its faculty and learning environment.

 - Collects and uses data to evaluate its own performance and spur continuous improvement.